Fall Book Roundup

-This fall we recommend exhibition catalogs about three artists we’ve written about at the Vision & Art Project; a recently published memoir by James Tate Hill about the author’s attempt to hide his blindness from the world; the translation of a 1919 text about Degas’s studio practices late in his life; and a memoir by poet Stephen Kuusisto, first published in 2013, that, like Hill’s story, delves into why the author wanted so badly to pass as sighted.
+Our fall book roundup includes exhibition catalogs about three artists we’ve written about at the Vision & Art Project; a recently published memoir by James Tate Hill about the author’s attempt to hide his blindness from the world; M. Leona Godin’s personal and cultural narrative of blindness, the translation of a 1919 text about Degas’s studio practices late in his life; and a memoir by poet Stephen Kuusisto, first published in 2013, that, like Hill’s story, delves into why the author wanted so badly to pass as sighted.

 Marta Ruiz del Árbol, Editor